Tips for unmasking fraud in the NDIS

 Share

-While many disability support providers offer legitimate services, there are people out there who want to take money from the National Disability Insurance Scheme (NDIS) through illegitimate means.
+While many disability support providers offer legitimate services, there are people out there who want to take money from the National Disability Insurance Scheme through illegitimate means.

 Key points